cosmos/cosmos-sdk/docs/architecture/adr-039-epoched-staking.md

 For threshold based cryptography in particular, we need a pipeline for epoch changes.
 This is because when we are in epoch N, we want the epoch N+1 weights to be fixed so that the validator set can do the DKG accordingly.
 So if we are currently in epoch N, the stake weights for epoch N+1 should already be fixed, and new stake changes should be getting applied to epoch N + 2.

-This can be handled by making a parameter for the epoch pipeline.
+This can be handled by making a parameter for the epoch pipeline length.
 This parameter should not be alterable except during hard forks, to mitigate implementation complexity of switching the pipeline length.

+With pipeline length 1, if I redelegate during epoch N, then my redelegation is applied prior to the beginning of epoch N+1.
+With pipeline length 2, if I redelegate during epoch N, then my redelegation is applied prior to the beginning of epoch N+2.

 ### Rewards